jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

-# Commandline variables and shell meta-characters
+# Commandline Variables and Shell Meta-Characters
 ![Understanding the Technology and Philosophy of Unix/Linux](http://imgs.xkcd.com/comics/2038.png "Understanding the Technology and Philosophy of Unix/Linux")

 __Chapter 6 Objectives__